 From that moment on everything was a blur and I couldn’t recall how my camera got taken off me.
 I left empty-handed, without my phone, money and most importantly my camera and notepad.

 Ironically, I felt sorry for the young boys who chose a life of criminality over the life of a God-fearing Muslim, especially in this blessed month of mercy.
 Funnily enough, I was more upset about my camera – any journalist reading this will understand how I felt.
+Also, I now somewhat realise why American’s fight for their Second Amendment rights and might wish to look into something like this Boberg Pistol Review and Insights, as to weild firearms for self-defense reasons.
+It isn’t nice being robbed at gunpoint with no option for self-defense apart from abiding by the robbers demands.

 Nonetheless, I was adamant to get cracking and get my story on the UN Monitoring report over to my editor at 5 Pillarz as promised.